relliv/monaco-tm/README.md

 [vscode](https://github.com/microsoft/vscode) has **TextMate** support but the Monaco Editor does not support TextMate grammars out of the box.
 If you want to highlight some language or customize you need to write [monarch](https://microsoft.github.io/monaco-editor/monarch.html) config and provide to Monaco Editor.
 This package converts TextMate grammars to Monaco Editor grammars.
 You can use any existing TextMate grammar with Monaco Editor easily.

+> [!WARNING]
+> This repository maintains a fork of the original [thebaselab/monaco-tm](https://github.com/thebaselab/monaco-tm) and [bolinfest/monaco-tm](https://github.com/bolinfest/monaco-tm) repos.
+This package has been modified to work in Angular projects.
+If you want to use this package in a different environment, please consider differencies between the original and this fork (some dependencies and loaders removed).

 ## 📦 Installation

 ### PNPM